Sam-SSTU/TencentMeetingAutoJoin/readme/English.md

 The script will automatically match the current time with the meeting times in the Excel file and will launch Tencent Meeting to log in automatically.

-### 2.1 How to Exit
+### 2.1 How to Exit Meeting

 The exit functionality was not written into the script.
-Instead, a scheduled task executes a `.cmd` script.
+Instead, a scheduled task runs a `.cmd` script can execute the meeting.
 If you need to use this, you will need to modify the Tencent Meeting path in the `.cmd` file.

 I use the following timer scripts: [52pojie.cn](https://www.52pojie.cn/thread-716138-1-1.html) or [onlinedown.net](https://www.onlinedown.net/soft/1217136.htm)